An updated version of this post is now available on Medium, an online journal.

 Sarah came into my life as if by magic.
 It was just after the Housing/Mortgage Junk Bond Crash, when so many people lost their homes to foreclosure.
 I was teaching middle school, a language arts sixth grade core (an extra-long social studies/language arts combo) in northeast San Jose, in a mostly Asian neighborhood at the foothills of the Coyote Creek watershed.
 I wanted desperately to write my novel, and was about to finally retire from teaching so I could get on with it.

 My classes had just read Julie of the Wolves — a coming of age story about a native girl living with her traditional grandfather in a remote village in Alaska.
 Julie is told she must go with relatives to Anchorage, where she will marry her mentally disabled cousin.
 She runs away out onto the icy wilderness, nearly dies, and is rescued and cared for by a family of wolves.
 At the end of the story, the Anchorage relatives hire men who hunt by plane.
 They find Julie and her wolf family and—from the air—slaughter all the wolves.
 Blood on the ice.
-Julie was flown to back civilization school girl with huskyto marry her cousin.
+Julie was flown to back civilization to marry her cousin.
 My kids loved Julie’s wolves and were appalled by the hunters.

 We were working on our next book, Call of the Wild, when a lost, starving, mangy dog showed up on campus one morning before classes started.
 The dog looked like a wolf, but was very docile and friendly.
 I took her into the office and, while classes were in session, the Office Ladies called around, trying to figure out where she’d come from.